Python for Power System Analysis: Examples

 - Security-constrained LOPF on the SciGRID German network - This script performs a security-constrained linear optimal power flow on the SciGRID network for Germany, taking into account several possible branch outages.

-- Attaching load, generation, transformers and missing lines to the SciGRID German network - This script attaches load, conventional generation data and wind and solar data, transformers and missing lines to the SciGRID network for Germany.
+- Attaching load, generation, transformers and missing lines to the SciGRID German network - WARNING: this script, and the referenced data and libraries, are no longer supported; see PyPSA-Eur for a newer model that covers the whole of Europe.
+This script attaches load, conventional generation data and wind and solar data, transformers and missing lines to the SciGRID network for Germany.
 It then exports the resulting network for use in the script above.
 Only a single day's worth of data is in the PyPSA github repository; a full year (2011) of load and wind/solar data can be downloaded here.

 - Meshed AC-DC network - This example demonstrates multiply-connected AC-DC meshed networks with an example of 3 separate synchronous AC areas connected by a 3-node DC network.